 VOICE OVER: Noah Baum

-This is Unveiled, and today we’re answering the extraordinary question; what if we prove aliens exist?
+This is Unveiled and today we’re answering the extraordinary question; What if humanity was a Type I civilization?

 It was the Soviet Astronomer Nikolai Kardashev who devised the Kardashev Scale; a way to measure a civilization’s degree of advancement.
 The scale breaks down that advancement by contemplating how much of the universe any given group can harness for energy - with the technology at its disposal improving as the amount of energy increases.
 To become Type I, a civilization has to be able to harvest all of the available resources and energy from its home planet - so, in our case, from Earth.
 But the human race isn’t yet able to do this, with the cosmologist Carl Sagan once placing us at around zero-point-seven on the Kardashev Scale.
 Because we’ve never encountered any form of extraterrestrial life, we don’t know whether any civilizations have ever reached Type I either… but it at least gives us something to aim for!
 Logically, as we strive to make changes for the better, we should continue to climb through the levels… with physicist Freeman Dyson projecting that humanity could attain a Type I status in two centuries’ time; while Kardashev himself estimated that we could reach Type II - harnessing the full energy of the solar system - in just over 3,000 years.
 But we do still have a long way to go before enjoying the full potential of just our planet.